-- 72% of Active Moms work full or part time, and 12% are self employed
+- 72 percent of Active Moms work full or part time, and 12% are self employed

-- 50% participate in a physical activity 5 – 6 times per week
+- 50 percent participate in a physical activity 5 – 6 times per week

 - The number one reason for working out is Physical Health (94%) followed by Stress Relief (84%)

-- 1 in 3 state that all members of their household participate in multiple sports
+- One in three state that all members of their household participate in multiple sports

-- 76% strongly agree or agree that their friends/family frequently ask them questions about health and fitness
+- 76 percent strongly agree or agree that their friends/family frequently ask them questions about health and fitness

-- 12% of Active Moms describe themselves as a coach and 30% describe themselves as volunteers
+- 12 percent of Active Moms describe themselves as a coach and 30% describe themselves as volunteers

-- 72% strongly agree with “Sports/activities are an important part of my life”
+- 72 percent strongly agree with “Sports/activities are an important part of my life”

 Women like Marissa show that with truly active people, they are engaged in every aspect of their life.
 They bring passion and participation to work.
 To their families.
 To friends.
 To things they love to do.